Engee documentation

 • S - 0 means unsigned type, 1 means signed type;

-• W - width of the type;
+• W — type width;

-Examples of specific type designations:
+Examples of specific types of designations:

 Designation Meaning